-Just because the new Apple Watch has an EKG reader, it doesn’t mean it’s going to save your life
+Just because the new Apple Watch has an ECG reader, it doesn’t mean it’s going to save your life

 You should probably still go to your doctor for these sort of things.

 Cupertino says the Apple Watch Series 4 has been designed “to improve your health every day and powerful enough to help protect it.”
 Some experts, however, aren’t so sure about this, according to Quartz.

 At issue is the wearable device’s new electrocardiogram (ECG) monitor, which arrives through a separate software update later this year.
 This app, which works with electrodes built into its Digital Crown and new electrical heart rate sensor in the back crystal, will detect when your heart rhythm is irregular.
 In doing so, it can determine whether there are signs of Atrial Fibrillation or AFib, which is a heart condition that could lead to significant problems.

 Just because it has an ECG monitor, you should still rely on your doctor’s opinion

 Andrew Moore, an emergency department physician at the Oregon Health and Science University, told Quartz the information Apple collects isn’t nearly as good at what a doctor could find on the patient in a facility.
 Here, two different stickers, or leads, are used on the patient to get a clearer picture of the four chambers of the heart.
 The new watch only includes one lead, however.